btihen/btihen_dev/content/posts/ruby/ruby_3_x_ractor/index.md

 #### Push Code & Flow

-To `recieve` messages in the incoming port and mailbox we must invoke: `Ractor.receive` within our Ractor.
+To `receive` messages in the incoming port and mailbox we must invoke: `Ractor.receive` within our Ractor.
 Let's see what this looks like in code.

 First, we will demonstrate that this 'copies' the object - we will check the passed object's id and see that they differ.